Study of Higgs boson pair production in the $HH \rightarrow b \overline{b} \gamma \gamma$ final state with 308 fb$^{-1}$ of data collected at $\sqrt{s} =$ 13 TeV and 13.6 TeV by the ATLAS experiment: Object and event selections

 The BDT discriminants use the same input variables as in Ref.~\cite{HDBS-2021-10}.
 They include kinematic properties of the two photon and two $b$-jet candidates, as well as event-level kinematic quantities such as $\mbbyy^*$.
-The input variables are chosen in order to avoid distortions of the $\myy$ distribution, which is used as the analysis observable, after placing a selection requirement on the BDT output score.
-In particular, the $\pT$ of each of the two photons are divided by $\myy$ before being included in the input.
+The input variables are chosen in order to avoid distortions of the $\myy$ distribution, which is used as the analysis observable in the final fit to the data, after placing a selection requirement on the BDT output score.
+In particular, the $\pT$ of each of the two photons normalised to $\myy$ are included in the input.
 Additional variables include, for events with more than two jets, the $\pT$, $\eta$, $\phi$, and discrete $b$-tagging scores of the third and fourth jets.
 Events with at least four jets can arise from VBF $HH$ production, in which the two final-state jets have high transverse momenta and are separated by a large rapidity gap.
 VBF jet candidates are selected as those belonging to the pair with the largest invariant mass among all possible pairs in the event excluding the $H \to \bb$ jet candidates.
 Their invariant mass and pseudorapidity difference are then used as additional input variables in the BDTs.
 In simulated SM VBF $HH$ events with at least four jets, the correct VBF jet pair is identified in 88\% of events.